A selectional auto-encoder approach for document image binarization: Experiments

-In addition, we include the pixel-wise CNN approach studied by Pastor-Pellicer et al.~\cite{pastor-pellicer15insights} as a representative of learning-based binarization with neural networks.
+In addition, we include a pixel-wise CNN approach, as a representative of learning-based binarization with neural networks.
 All these strategies have been introduced previously in more detail (cf. Section~\ref{sec:background}).
+The implementations of these algorithms come from those provided by the authors of the corresponding publications.
+The exceptions are Otsu, Niblack and Sauvola, for which we used the \emph{scikit-image} Python package implementation, \footnote{http://scikit-image.org/} and the pixel-wise CNN approach, which we manually implemented following the specifications detailed in~\cite{calvo17binarization}.

 Furthermore, there exist two possibilities to train the selected $\CAE$ model that we analyze empirically: (i) training the model only with the specific train partition of each dataset ($\CAE$ specific); and (ii) training the model with the train partitions of all datasets ($\CAE$ global).
 Thus, we evaluate if the $\CAE$ benefits more from the suitability of the data or from its quantity.